steelejas/LizardWars_GAME_Python/README.md

 # LizardWars_GAME_Python

 It's a Pokemon-inspired, turn-based fighting game with lizards!

-Independent project made with Pygame.
-All art is by me.
+Game and art by Jasmine Steele.
+Made with Pygame.